 There are many tools and resources to help you make informed academic decisions.
 Read about the common myths and realities of choosing a major, as well as the experiences of other Major Explorers students.

 At new student orientation you will learn what it takes to be successful at UB.
 You will also meet your academic advisor and other Major Explorers students, explore the campus and more!

 Gain valuable insights from Career Services’ self-assessment tools about how your interests, personality, values and skills, relate to possible major and career choices.

-Taught by Career Services counselors and Major Explorers advisors, this 1-credit freshmen lecture will introduce you to a variety of tools and resources to help choose a major and explore career options.
+Taught by Career Services counselors and Major Explorers advisors, this 1-credit incoming first-year lecture will introduce you to a variety of tools and resources to help choose a major and explore career options.
 The course will also help to ensure you make a successful transition from high school to college.